NCERT Solutions for Class 11 Biology Chapter 14 - Breathing and Exchange of Gases

 Answer:

-Vital capacity (VC) refers to the largest volume of air that can be expelled from the lungs following maximum inspiration.
-It is equal to tidal volume (TV) plus inspiratory reserve volume (IRV) plus expiratory reserve volume (ERV).
-Vital capacity is a vital measure of lung function and respiratory health.
+Vital capacity (VC) is the maximum volume of air a person can exhale forcefully after a maximum inspiration.
+It is equal to tidal volume (TV) + inspiratory reserve volume (IRV) + expiratory reserve volume (ERV).

 Answer: